 Did your video amass views that stayed beyond the mandatory 5 seconds of a pre-roll paid ad on YouTube?
 How many of your videos were watched through completely?
 When do people tend to fall off?

 Many veer away from letting mere impressions speak to their success.
-This is because impressions don’t tell us anymore than simply how many times our content was seen regardless of interaction beyond that.
+This is because impressions don’t tell us anymore than, simply, how many times our content was seen (regardless of interaction beyond that).

-In example, if the same person saw your video 4 times, it would count as 4 impressions.
+For example, if the same person saw your video 4 times, it would count as 4 impressions.
 “Unique impressions” would be more helpful criteria in this case.

 All this to say, impressions still can be insightful for a big picture outlook on a campaign.